 Now invite the family to sit – right where they are.
 You may need to tweak their positions so they’re close together.
 Place kids in laps, or have a younger child stand with her arms around a parent’s shoulders.
 Encourage everyone to connect and interact in a natural way.

-In fewer than five minutes, you’ve created three distinct family photographs from one initial pose!
+In less than 15 minutes, you’ve created six distinct family photographs from one initial pose!

-Choose portrait posing that integrates the family’s natural interactions.
+Choose poses that incorporate the family’s natural interactions.
 One kid only wants to be held by Mom?
-Build all your poses with Mom and mama’s-boy snuggled close!
+Build all your poses with Mom and mama’s-boy snuggled close.
 Is Dad significantly taller than everyone else in the family?
-Arrange your poses with Dad seated so you can easily keep the family’s faces on the same plane!
+Arrange your poses with Dad seated so you can easily keep the family’s faces on the same plane.

-Portrait Posing Tip #4: One Pose, Multiple Photos!
+Family Poses, Tip #4: One Pose, Multiple Family Photos!

-Maybe the above scenarios don’t work for your clients.
-Maybe walking or sitting are impossible for one family member, or the kids are extra-challenging and you need to focus in on only a single setup.
+Maybe the above family poses don’t work for your clients.
+Maybe walking or sitting are impossible for one family member, or the kids are extra-challenging and you need to prioritize one simple setup.

 See the Big Picture